guildai/guild.ai/pages/start/classifier.md

 sample    A sample model
 ```

-Finally, show help for the project:
+Show help for the project:

 ``` command
 guild help